Football and racing affected as sporting fixtures frozen out

 Football league fixtures and race meetings have been called off as the cold weather snap takes a bite out of the sporting calendar.

-On Friday morning, it was announced that Saturday’s League One fixture between Accrington and Portsmouth and the League Two match between Crewe and Leyton Orient were both off due to frozen pitches, with no prospect for an improvement before the respective kick-offs given the forecast.
+On Friday morning, it was announced that Saturday’s League One fixture between Accrington and Portsmouth had been called off due to a frozen pitch, with no prospect for an improvement before the respective kick-offs given the forecast.

-The Cumbrian derby between Carlisle and Barrow in League Two was also called off following a pitch inspection.
+In League Two, the Cumbrian derby between Carlisle and Barrow was called off along with fixtures between Crewe and Leyton Orient, and Rochdale and Stockport.

 Carlisle had hoped the game would go ahead after placing frost covers on the Brunton Park playing surface all week.